Bartlett's delta in the SABR model: SABR greeks

 Let $\cB$ denote the standard Black-Scholes pricing function in the normal model, i.e.

 where $N(x)$ denotes the cumulative normal distribution, and where

 Then the current time $t$ price $P_t$ of an option expiring at time $T$ under the SABR model is then given by

-We should emphasize that this is only approximately true, to the degree to which the asymptotic implied formula \eqref{implVol} represents an accurate approximation to the true, analytically unknown expression for the SABR implied volatility (see \cite{hklw14} for an extensive discussion).
+where $\sigma^{\mathrm{imp}}$ is given by \eqref{implVol}.
+We should emphasize that this expression is only an approximation to the true SABR option price, to the degree to which the asymptotic implied formula \eqref{implVol} represents an accurate approximation to the true, analytically unknown expression for the SABR implied volatility (see \cite{hklw14} for an extensive discussion).

 We decompose the Brownian motion $Z_t$ into $W_t$ and a Brownian motion $W^\perp_t$, independent of $W_t$: $Z_t=\rho W_t+\sqrt{1-\rho^2}\,W^\perp_t$.
 Then, $d\sigma_t$ can be written as a sum of $\rho\alpha/C(F_t)\,dF_t$ and a contribution $d\sigma^\perp_t$ uncorrelated with $dF_t$, namely $d\sigma^\perp_t=\alpha\sigma_t dW_t^\perp$.
 From Ito's lemma we obtain: